LocalT0aster/Notes/OS/Lab1Solution.md

 You can navigate using:
 * `cd` to change directories
 * `ls` to show files in current folder
-* `pwd` to show currend folder path
+* `pwd` to show current folder path

 ## Git init

 Create repo folder and init the git:

 Copy & paste in the terminal.
-Also you might want to create separate folder for repos, befor you create the repo.
+Also you might want to create separate folder for repos, before you create the repo.
 ```bash
 mkdir OSLabs
 cd OSLabs